Discovery Guide

 🚀 Generate Your Custom Master Prompt

 Ready to draft your policy?
-Enter your email below to bundle your active checklist selections into a perfectly formatted master prompt.
+Enter your email below to bundle your active checklist selections, written details, dropdown choices, radio answers, and table rows into a formatted master prompt.
 You can copy and paste this directly into Cursor, ChatGPT, or Claude to write your tailored Privacy Policy in seconds.

-⚠️ Reminder: While this custom prompt will help you generate a highly detailed and structured starting draft in your AI editor, please remember that AI is not an attorney.
-Always review your generated draft with qualified legal counsel before publishing it live.
+⚠️ Reminder: This is drafting support, not legal advice.
+AI can help organize your answers into a strong starting draft, but AI is not an attorney.
+Always review the generated policy with qualified legal counsel before publishing it live.

 By entering your email and clicking Generate, you agree that PrimeAxiom may contact you about this privacy policy checklist and your generated prompt.